pierslabs/Node-sengrid-example/README.md

 - Create your sengrid account.
 - Generate key in Sengrid.
-- Delete .example from .env.example  ==> .env
+- Copy example.env  and rename to .env
-- Put your apikey in .env file.
+- Config your apikey in .env file.

 ```bash
 npm i